CilekciGs/Morsecryption/README.md

 - [ ] Send info in bits
 - [ ] Change encoidng to plain text > base32 > morse from plaintext > morse
 - [ ] Add ui
+- [x] Add punctuation and number support
-- [ ] Add proper punctuation and number support
+- [ ] Add proper 1 and 0 sending

 ### How to run